Experience Diamond Head (Le’ahi) crater hike in Oahu

-Entering the long dark tunnel at Diamond Head below
+Entering the long dark tunnel at Diamond Head towards the summit area

-After the tunnel area, you enter another climb with a circular stair case to the top.
+After the tunnel area, you enter another climb with a circular stair case to the top of Diamond Head and the bunker areas.
 (You can choose to go on the left side option after the first stairs if you choose not to go up the circular stairs).
 Take your time going up the stairs because it is used for climbing and also descending.

 Reaching the top of Diamond Head Crater

-After you pass through the staircase you finally get to the opening with nice views of the areas below, but there is another short staircase with a viewing platform that is very busy so can your time enjoying the views and doing your selfies of gorgeous Waikiki and Honolulu.
+After you pass through the staircase you finally get to the opening with nice views of the areas below, but there is another short staircase with a viewing platform created from an old bunker that is very busy so can your time enjoying the views and doing your selfies of gorgeous Waikiki and Honolulu.